SofKapa/sofkapa-photo/_posts/2022-06-17-maternity-beach-session.md

 ---
 layout: post
-title: Carolina's pregnancy
+title: Maternity session at the beach
-description: This mom-to-be loves the Portuguese ocean and we couldn't think of a better place for the photoshoot
+description: This mom-to-be loves the Portuguese ocean and we couldn't think of a better place for her maternity shoot
 location: Lisbon - Portugal
 featured: false
 live_url: /project-gallery.html